sieben07/aar/README.md

 What is a menu?

-Before a person can start a game he usually select from a menu what he wants to do.
+Before a person can start a game he usually selects from a menu what he wants to do.
 The menu is usually something like:

 -   Start
 -   Options